Analytic and exponentially localized brane-world Reissner-Nordstr\"{o}m-AdS solution: a top-down approach: Prologue

 In a recent work of ours \cite{NK1}, we have addressed the above question and constructed from first principles, the geometry of an analytic, spherically-symmetric five-dimensional black hole.
 This was done by combining both bulk and brane perspectives, that is by employing a set of coordinates that ensured the isotropy of the five-dimensional spacetime and combining it with an appropriately selected metric function of the four-dimensional line-element.
 This geometrical construction resulted into a black-hole solution which had its singularity strictly localised at a single point on the brane.
 Its horizon was extending into the bulk, as expected, but it had a pancake shape and was localised exponentially close to our brane.
 The five-dimensional background was everywhere regular and reduced to a pure AdS$_5$ spacetime right outside the black-hole horizon.
 This geometric solution was not a vacuum one, and a form of bulk matter had to be introduced in order to support it.
 However, this bulk matter was characterised by a very simple energy-momentum tensor describing an anisotropic fluid with only two independent components, the energy density and tangential pressure.
 The geometric background on the brane was of a pure Schwarzschild form, which was shown to satisfy the gravitational field equations of the effective four-dimensional theory.

 In the present work, we generalise our previous analysis by retaining the basic method for the construction of the five-dimensional, spherically-symmetric black hole but by considering an alternative form of the metric function.
 This form is inspired by the one of the four-dimensional Reissner-Nordstr\"{o}m-(A)dS solution.
 In this way, we allow for the presence of a charge term and of a cosmological constant in the effective metric, thus generalising our previous assumption of a neutral, asymptotically-flat brane black hole.
 However, being also part of a five-dimensional line-element, the richer topological structure following from this new metric function is transferred also in the bulk.
 Thus, we perform a thorough study of both the horizon structure of the five-dimensional spacetime and of all curvature invariants.
 We demonstrate that the singularity of the black hole remains point-like and strictly localised on the brane.
 We also show that every horizon radius characterising the spacetime, depending on the values of its parameters, acquires a pancake shape and gets exponentially localised close to the brane.
 The five-dimensional spacetime is everywhere regular and reduces again to an AdS$_5$ spacetime right outside the black hole event horizon.
-We perform a detailed study of the form of the bulk matter which is necessary to support the aforementioned geometry, and show that the minimal structure of its energy-momentum tensor is preserved.
-We also present a field-theory model for the realisation of the bulk matter, in the form of a five-dimensional tensor-vector-scalar theory, and discuss the conditions under which such a description could be viable.
-We then focus on the presence of the brane itself, and we first study the junctions conditions which govern its consistent embedding in the five-dimensional background.
-We demonstrate that these are satisfied by a brane with no additional matter apart from its positive tension.
-Finally, we derive the gravitational equations of the effective theory and demonstrate that they are indeed satisfied by the induced solution on the brane, namely the Reissner-Nordstr\"{o}m-(A)dS solution.
+Our analysis remains at all points analytical and manages to accommodate all geometrical features necessary for the localisation of a physical black-hole solution close to our brane.
+In fact, as we will demonstrate, our constructed line-element has the same general structure as the one used in \cite{Figueras1} for the numerical construction of such a solution with the difference that in our case all metric components are analytically known.